 To make a successful claim, you will have to show that the accident was caused by the school’s negligence or breach of their duty of care towards your child.
 This means proving, on the balance of probabilities, they breached their duty and this caused your child’s injuries.

-If you plan to make a claim, it is important that your son or daughter sees a doctor – whether at your GP’s surgery or at the hospital – as soon as possible after the accident.
+If you plan to sue a school after an injury, it is important that your son or daughter sees a doctor – whether at your GP’s surgery or at the hospital – as soon as possible after the accident.
 This will ensure there are medical notes available from when the injuries were first treated.
 You should also check with the school that the accident and injuries have been properly logged in the school accident book, and request a copy of the entry.

 If possible, it is a good idea to sit your son or daughter down and have them talk you through the incident, including where it happened and how, and who was there at the time.
 Make a video or voice recording of this if you can and keep it safe as it may be important when a claim is made.

 It is important that you make your school accident claim as soon as possible while events are fresh in people’s minds, particularly for your child.
 That said, children have until they are 21 years old to make an injury claim, though their parents usually make a claim on their behalf (a child under 18 cannot take legal action on their own).
 The problem with a delay in making a claim is that any witnesses may not be so easily located with the passage of time (teachers may move on, etc), your child’s memory may fade and any additional expert medical evidence needed to support the claim may not be as helpful as it would be if obtained early.

 For these reasons we suggest you take specialist legal advice early on behalf of your child so that you can start the process of making as strong a claim as possible on their behalf.